sjrpokemon/Renewable-energy/README.md

 # Renewable-energy
-Analysis of Renewable Energy Efficiency in Canada
+Predictive Modeling of Solar Energy Production in Canada